renocrypt/sicily-dev-tavern/characters/readme.md

    - Use commands to control which team member speaks
    - Simpler to set up but may have less distinct character personalities

+## Team Structure

+This Python development team follows standard software industry roles:

+- **Product Manager 🎯**: Defines what to build and for whom, focusing on user needs and business value
+- **Project Manager 📊**: Ensures how and when the product gets built, focusing on execution and delivery
+- **Chief Engineer (A) 🏗️**: Provides technical leadership and architectural direction
+- **Senior Engineer (B) 🛡️**: Ensures code stability and quality through experience
+- **Innovative Engineer (C) 💡**: Contributes creative, cutting-edge solutions
+- **Executive Engineer (D) 💻**: Implements the actual code based on team input
+- **Test Engineer 🔍**: Validates quality and identifies potential issues

 ## Character Design Principles

 These character files follow best practices for Silly Tavern characters:

 - Clear, focused character descriptions
 - Distinct personalities and speech patterns
+- Visual emoji identifiers for easier recognition
 - Separated role responsibilities
 - Command system for controlling interactions
 - Scenario context that establishes relationships